viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Let's make the needed changes.

 Delete ports clk_ref_i and sys_clk_i.
 (The port ddr3_sdram is OK.
-It represents connection to the DDR3 chip on the board and it was correctly configured by the automation.)
+It represents a connection to the DDR3 chip on the board and it was correctly configured by the automation.)

 > [!IMPORTANT]
 > We must re-synthetize the MIG in order to get rid of automatically generated configuration related to sys_clk_i.
 If we didn't do it, we would get critical warnings or errors during the Implementation.

 Double-click the MIG and click Next till you get to the "Memory Options C0" page.

-(Notice that the correct 100 MHz Input Clock Period was configured.)
+- Remark: Notice that the correct 100 MHz Input Clock Period was configured by the automation.
+It's important to understand that only certain ratios between the Input Clock and the DDR3 clock are supported (technical reasons for this are described in [UG586](https://docs.xilinx.com/v/u/en-US/ug586_7Series_MIS), page 210).
+Because our Input Clock has to be 100 MHz, the automation set the DDR3 clock period to 325 MHz as you can check on the "Options for Controller 0" page of the MIG configuration wizard.
+325 MHz is lower than maximal possible 333 MHz clock of the DDR3 memory used on Arty A7, nevertheless the performance difference is negligible.

 Disable "Select Additional Clocks".
-For MicroBlaze and rest of the IPs we do not need a clock generated from the MIG, we will use a Clocking Wizzard.
+For MicroBlaze and the rest of the IPs, we do not need a clock generated from the MIG, we will use a Clocking Wizzard.

 <img src="pictures/mig_update.png" title="" alt="" width="600">